 The Bachelor of Science in Business Administration is accredited by the Middle States Association of Colleges and Secondary Schools.
 The School of Continuing and Professional Studies has not sought ACBSP accreditation.

-The bachelor's degree from Elizabethtown College requires 125 credit hours of academic work.
-Degree candidates must take at least 30 of their last 60 credits from Elizabethtown College.
-Credits from Elizabethtown must include at least 15 credits in the major.
+Degree candidates must take at least 15 credits in the major from Elizabethtown.
 Nine of them must be 300-400 level courses in the business curriculum, with a minimum of six as major electives.